SupurCalvinHiggins/212-fall-2015/labs/lab-07/readme.md

 Spotify allows users to create **playlists**, which are sequences of songs played in a fixed order.
 Once the last song finishes, playback continues by looping back to the first song.
 Thus, a playlist repeats indefinitely in cycles.

-The **period** of a playlist is defined as the total duration of time before a particular song is repeats.
+The **period** of a playlist is defined as the total duration of time before a particular song repeats.
 Spotify displays this period so that users can select playlists of appropriate duration.
 For example, a two-hour playlist for a two-hour drive.